rb1t/tablet-config/README.md

 ### Usage

-After customizing Calibration and Button Mapping for your device, manually run the script or set it to start with your login scripts.
+After customizing the _Calibration_ and _Button Mapping_ for your device, manually run the shell script when you want to use your tablet, or add the script to run at start-up.

 ### Calibration